Dishkan/Task-Management-app/README.md

 Mysql database and then it will work.

 #usage
 In this app you can add tasks, delete and edit it.
-Additionally you can change order of tasks with drag and drop function and after that it will show you priority of tasks by changing their id on the screen
+Also you can change order of tasks with drag and drop function and after that it will show you priority of tasks by changing their id on the screen